geeknik/my-awesome-stars/topics.md

 - [awslabs/agent-squad](https://github.com/awslabs/agent-squad) - Flexible and powerful framework for managing multiple AI agents and handling complex conversations
 - [promptslab/Awesome-Prompt-Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - This repository contains a hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc
 - [velocitybolt/open-extract](https://github.com/velocitybolt/open-extract) - Structured Data Extractor for AI Agents.
 Search your documents or the web for specific data and get it back in JSON or Markdown in a single tool call.
 - [katanemo/archgw](https://github.com/katanemo/archgw) - The smart edge and AI gateway for agents.
-Arch is a proxy server that handles the low-level work in building agents like applying guardrails, routing prompts to the right agent, and unifying access to
+Arch is a high-performance proxy server that handles the low-level work in building agents: like applying guardrails, routing prompts to the right agent, and
 - [griptape-ai/griptape](https://github.com/griptape-ai/griptape) - Modular Python framework for AI agents and workflows with chain-of-thought reasoning, tools, and memory.
 - [livekit/agents](https://github.com/livekit/agents) - A powerful framework for building realtime voice AI agents 🤖🎙️📹
 - [gptme/gptme](https://github.com/gptme/gptme) - Your agent in your terminal, equipped with local tools: writes code, uses the terminal, browses the web, vision.